zhengjunyao-work/arc24/docs/modeling/Iteration_08_code_improvements.md

 I have made a first implementation and seems to be working at a smaller scale.
 I need to verify with a long train.

+### Divergence in trainings

+After experiment `12_combo-v2_Qwen2-0.5B-Instruct_lr1e-4_r32_12e3steps` on `August 17th, 2024 at 8:29:10 pm`
+I have experienced divergence when training with `combo-v2` or `train_rs7`.
+After 60-120 minutes the training suddenly diverges.

+I have tried without success:

+- Increasing the batch size from 16 to 32
+- Decreasing `max_grad_norm` from default 1.0 to 0.1
+- Changing the optimizer from `paged_adamw_8bit` to `adamw_torch`
+- It also happens with the old-train dataset

+Currently I'm trying to train on the canonical train dataset to see if the problem arises.

+¿Maybe it is related to updating the library?
+But the problem started yesterday when the library was not updated.

 ## Results

 ### IterableDataset results